teohxuen/website/content/report/final_report.md

 ![Battery Cycle Life](cyclestats.png)
 ##### Figure XXX: Information on The Cycle Life of The Current Battery

-Given that the same battery hull is likely to remain in use for a few more years of competition, the batteries should be renewed to avoid more degradation.
+As the current battery hull design is expected to remain in use for several more competition cycles, the batteries should be renewed to avoid more degradation.

-Another factor in changing batteries is that we usually require 6 batteries for each AUV, organised into three sets of two: one set in use, one set charging, and one set kept as spares.
+Operationally, each AUV requires six batteries, organised into three sets of two: one set in use, one set charging, and one set on standby.
 Therefore, selecting cost-effective batteries can result in significant savings for the team.

 | **Specification**                          | **GrePow LiPo (current)** | **Raitan Li-Ion** | **MaxAmp Li-Ion** |
 | ------------------------------------------ | ------------------------- | ----------------- | ----------------- |